Bread Baking Made Simple

 - 2 cups white flour

-- If the dough is too wet and sticking to the bowl like a thick batter, add flour by the tablespoon until it rolls into a ball and continues to knead.
+- If the dough is too wet and resembles a thick batter, add flour by the tablespoon until it rolls into a ball and continues to knead.
 If the dough is too dry, add water by the ½ teaspoon until dough becomes a smooth, moist ball.

 - Knead for about 10 minutes and let it rise for 2 hours.

 - Preheat your oven to 375 and bake for 35 minutes or until dark brown on top and the temp is 195 degrees F in the center.